Erasmus Courses for Teachers in Nancy, France

 Nancy and Surroundings

-A century later, the artists of the Nancy School, such as Gallé, Daum, Majorelle, Prouvé and Vallin, gave France its first modern decorative arts movement.
+In the 19th century, artists of the Nancy School, such as Gallé, Daum, Majorelle, Prouvé and Vallin, gave France its first modern decorative arts movement.

-Nancy is also one of France’s leading university cities thanks to its numerous faculties, its ARTEM university campus and its nine engineering schools of the University of Lorraine (in the top 300 of the Shanghai ranking).
+Nancy is also one of France’s leading university cities thanks to its numerous faculties, its ARTEM university campus and its nine highly rated engineering schools of the University of Lorraine.

 1) La Place Stanislas